fernandopalafox/fernandopalafox.github.io/content/ambition.md

 In any case, these reflections should not take up much time (a mistake I've done before), lest they shift your bias from doing to thinking.

 Select your goals from first principles.
-If a goal is not prohibited by the laws of physics, then don't worry about how crazy it sounds, and proceed as if its possible unless proven otherwise.
+If a goal is not prohibited by the laws of physics, then don't worry about how crazy it sounds, and proceed as if it's possible unless proven otherwise.
 This doesn't mean you should go for any idea just because it hasn't been proven impossible yet.
 You should still have a good reason to believe why it may work.[^2]